jlee24282/NER_NN/README.md

 ## Dependencies
 * python 2.7
-* The [Keras](http://keras.io/) Deep Learning library and most recent [Theano](http://deeplearning.net/software/theano/install.html#install) backend should be installed.
-You can use pip for that.
+* The [Keras](http://keras.io/) Deep Learning library and most recent Tensorflow backend should be installed.
-Not tested with TensorFlow, but should work.

 ## Author of the code